 In connection with the creation of South African Custodial Services Ltd., referred to as SACS, we entered into certain guarantees related to the financing, construction and operation of the prison.
-We guaranteed certain obligations of SACS under its debt agreements up to a maximum amount of 60.0 million South African Rand, or approximately \$8.3 million, to SACS' senior lenders through the issuance of letters of credit.
-Additionally, SACS is required to fund a restricted account for the payment of certain costs in the event of contract termination.
-We have guaranteed the payment of 50% of amounts which may be payable by SACS into the restricted account and provided a standby letter of credit of 7.0 million South African Rand, or approximately \$1.0 million, as security for our guarantee.
+We guaranteed certain obligations of SACS under its debt agreements up to a maximum amount of 60.0 million South African Rand, or approximately \$8.5 million, to SACS' senior lenders in the sucurant of the payment of Sow of amounts which may be payable by SACS into the restricted account and provided a standby letter of credit of 7.0 million South African Rand, or approximately \$1.0 million, as security for our guarantee.
 Our obligations under this guarantee expire upon the release from SACS of its obligations in respect of the restricted account under its debt agreements.
-No amounts have been drawn against these letters of credit, which are included in our outstanding letters of credit under our
+No amounts have been drawn against these letters of credit, which are included in our outstanding letters of credit under our Revolver.

-We have agreed to provide a loan, if necessary, of up to 20.0 million South African Rand, or approximately \$2.8 million, referred to as the Standby Facility, to SACS for the purpose of financing the obligations under the contract between SACS and the South African government.
+We have agreed to provide a loan, if necessary, of up to 20.0 million South African Rand, or approximately \$2.9 million, referred to as the Standby Facility, to SACS for the purpose of financing the obligations under the contract between SACS and the South African government.
 No amounts have been funded under the Standby Facility, and we do not currently anticipate that such funding will be required by SACS in the future.
 Our obligations under the Standby Facility expire upon the earlier of full funding or release from SACS of its obligations under its debt agreements.
 The lenders' ability to draw on the Standby Facility is limited to certain circumstances, including termination of the contract.

-We have also guaranteed certain obligations of SACS to the security trustee for SACS' lenders.
+We have also guaranteed certain obligations of SACS to the security trustee for SACS lenders.
 We have secured our guarantee to the security trustee by ceding our rights to claims against SACS in respect of any loans or other finance agreements, and by pledging our shares in SACS.
 Our liability under the guarantee is limited to the cession and pledge of shares.
 The guarantee expires upon expiration of the cession and pledge agreements.

 In connection with a design, build, finance and maintenance contract for a facility in Canada, we guaranteed certain potential tax obligations of a not-for-profit entity.
-The potential estimated exposure of these obligations is CAN\$2.5 million, or approximately \$2.2 million commencing in 2017.
-We have a liability of \$0.7 million related to this exposure as of April 1, 2007 and December 31, 2006.
+The potential estimated exposure of these obligations is CAN\\$2.5 million or approximately \\$2.3 million commencing in 2017.
+We have a liability of approximately \\$0.7 million related to this exposure as of July 1, 2007 and December 31, 2006.
 To secure this guarantee, we purchased Canadian dollar denominated securities with maturities matched to the estimated tax obligations in 2017 to 2021.
 We have recorded an asset and a liability equal to the current fair market value of those securities on our balance sheet.
 We do not currently operate or manage this facility.